Bone and tissue rebuilding or reconstruction for lost bone and gum volume

 Platelet-Rich Fibrin (PRF)

-We use exclusively Botiss, proprietary and proven bone and tissue augmentation products.
+We use exclusively botiss biomaterials, proprietary and clinically proven bone and tissue augmentation products.